Updated: May 28, 2024

 Background Colors

-When the page structure is flat and most information is on the same level, use background colors (e.g. onboarding screens).
+When the page structure is flat and most information is on the same level, use Background colors (e.g. standard table views and designs that have a white primary background in a light mode).

 #FFFFFF